·

 GENERAL INFORMATION

 This chic ski resort town is located at an average altitude of 1,113 meters (3,650 feet).
 Due to its altitude, the village offers a magnificent panorama of Mont Blanc and Megève's ski slopes offer breathtaking views on the surrounding mountain ranges.
 Megève is a tiny urban center located at high altitude and has just over 3,000 inhabitants; although this number seems relatively small, its population increases dramatically during the high tourist season.
-In short, as soon as you set foot in this mountain village and stroll through its streets and alleys, you quickly understand why it became so popular!
+In short, as soon as you set foot in this mountain village and stroll through its streets, stone bridges and alleyways, you quickly understand why it became so popular!

 HISTORY